aerogear/offix/docs/sections/ref-offline.md

 navigation: 3
 ---

-# Offline support
+# Offline Support

-SDK provides first class support for performing GraphQL operations while offline.
-Queries and mutations are hold in queue that is being configured to hold requests when client goes offline.
-When client goes offline for long periods of time clients will be able still negotiate local updates with the server state thanks to powerful conflict resolution strategies.
+Offix provides first class support for performing GraphQL operations while offline.
+Mutations are held in a queue that is configured to hold requests while the client is offline.
+When the client goes offline for long periods of time they will still be able negotiate local updates with the server state thanks to powerful conflict resolution strategies.

-Client offers comprehensive set of features to perform data operations when offline.
-Thanks to offline mutation store users can stage their changes to be replicated back to server when becoming online:
+Offix-client offers a comprehensive set of features to perform data operations when offline.
+Thanks to the offline mutation store users can stage their changes to be replicated back to the server when they return online.

 Please follow chapters bellow for more information.